TheNinth7/evcc-garmin/README.md

 **Key files:**

-- `generate.json`: Defines font/icon sizes per device and which icons to generate
+- `generate.json`: Defines font/icon sizes per device which icons to generate.
-- `drawables.xml`: Garmin resource definition file that maps icon files to resource identifiers used in the source code.
-It is identical for all devices and is copied—along with the generated PNGs—into each device-specific resource folder.
+- `drawables*.xml`: Garmin resource definition file that associates icon files with resource identifiers used in the source code.
+Three versions of this file exist, and one is copied—along with the corresponding generated PNGs—into each device-specific resource folder based on the device type.
 - `generate.bat`: Generates icons.
-Usage:
-  - No parameters: generates icons for all devices
-  - Device folder as parameter (e.g. `resources-fenix7`): generates icons only for that device
-  - `drawables.xml` as parameter: only copies `drawables.xml` to all device resource folders, without generating icons
 - `generate.js`: JavaScript script, run by `generate.bat` using Windows Scripting Host

+For more information on these files, see [To Generate the Device-Specific Icons](#to-generate-the-device-specific-icons).

 <br>